Execution of Nagaenthran K. Dharmalingam: Further appeals from Malaysia and other parties

-Final appeals and second death warrant
+Final appeals and second execution notice

 Last court hearing

 On 24 January 2022, Netto sought an adjournment of the appeal, and it was granted by the courts.
 The appeal was eventually heard on 1 March 2022, in which Netto argued for Nagaenthran to be subjected to psychiatric assessment prior to his execution to assess whether he should be considered mentally fit to undergo his hanging.
 Netto also tried to admit the reports of two foreign psychologists as evidence to support Nagaenthran's case.
 However, the judges stated that the last-minute drip-feeding of evidence were tantamount to an abuse of the court process.
 Deputy Public Prosecutor Wong Woon Kwong described the appeal as a "continuation of a very cynical attempt to abuse the process of the court" and criticized Netto for seeking to suppress the prison's independent medical records.
 The judgement was reserved, and while awaiting the verdict, the rights groups continually sought clemency for Nagaenthran, who still remained at Changi Prison awaiting his fate.

 Four weeks later, on 29 March 2022, the five-judge Court of Appeal dismissed the appeal, and they issued harsh words of condemnation and criticism towards Netto and M. Ravi for abusing the court process.
 As he delivered the verdict on behalf of the judges, Chief Justice Sundaresh Menon pointed out that the appeal was filed based on inadmissible evidence and Ravi's own "self-serving" speculation that Nagaenthran has a mental age below 18 years old; there was no evidence to show any deterioration of Nagaenthran's mental faculties during his 13-year stay on Changi Prison's death row.
 The Court, relying on the findings of the trial court, accepted that Nagaenthran possessed borderline intellectual functioning but not mild intellectual disability.
 The two foreign psychologists' evidence was rejected as they did not personally assess Nagaenthran.